 Smaller US banks have exploited increasing regulatory and market-driven flexibility to take share from larger competitors.
-As seen in the chart below, small bank loan growth was up 5.8% year-over-year as at May 2017 compared to loan growth of 2.8% for the largest 25 banks during the same period.
+Small bank loan growth was up 5.8% year-over-year as at May 2017 compared to loan growth of 2.8% for the largest 25 banks during the same period.
 We believe a primary driver behind this trend is that larger banks face a higher current and prospective regulatory burden than smaller banks.